markdenardo/new_strategy_f_end/readme.md

-new_strategy
-Welcome to new_strategy, an oblique strategies project by MDN 2020 (ruby on rails / api vanilla js app)
+Welcome to oblique strategies playground, an oblique strategies project by MDN 2020 (ruby on rails / api vanilla js app)

 PLEASE CLICK ON THE FOLLOWING LINKS TO VIEW THE FRONT END AND BACK END OF THIS PROJECT: